 Meningitis Research Foundation of Canada http://www.meningitis.ca

-Meningitis and encephalitis information page.
+Meningitis and encephalitis fact sheet.
 National Institute of Neurological Disorders and Stroke website.
-Available at: http://www.ninds.nih.gov/disorders/encephalitis%5Fmeningitis/detail%5Fencephalitis%5Fmeningitis.htm.
-Accessed October 2, 2017.
+Available at: https://www.ninds.nih.gov/Disorders/Patient-Caregiver-Education/Fact-Sheets/Meningitis-and-Encephalitis-Fact-Sheet.
+Accessed October 11, 2020.

 - Reviewer: EBSCO Medical Review Board Rimas Lukas, MD